Ehlinger leads No. 11 Texas over West Virginia 42-31

 THE TAKEAWAY

-Texas: The Longhorns stayed focused in their first trip outside of the state of Texas this season and showed they were not looking ahead to next week’s Red River Rivalry game against No. 6 Oklahoma.
+Texas: The Longhorns were making their first trip outside of the state of Texas this season and showed they were not looking ahead to next week’s Red River Rivalry game against No. 6 Oklahoma.

+“We did a good job on staying focused on the task at hand,” Ehlinger said.

 West Virginia: The Mountaineers started a brutal October stretch with a bust.
 They also have Iowa State, No. 6 Oklahoma and Baylor on the schedule this month.